The POWER of the arts

 June 18-July 1

 The course will encourage students to engage in a multifaceted dialogue with the material, themselves, each other, and the audience for the work they produce.
-It welcomes students with experience in any artistic or performance disciplines, including painting, dance, music, photography, design, theater, writing, among others.
-While contributing and further developing their existing expertise, they should also be prepared to explore new methods and work closely with others, in order to move beyond the known, and explore new combinations, relationships and modes of expression.
+It welcomes students with experience in any artistic or performance disciplines, including painting, dance, music, photography, design, theater and writing, among others.
+While contributing and further developing their existing expertise, they should also be prepared to explore new methods and work closely with others, in order to move beyond the known, and engage new combinations, relationships and modes of expression.

 Lead Instructor: Peter Nicholson

 Peter—who graduated from Oberlin in 1991—is passionate about educating the next generation of sustainability-oriented leaders, and has consistently incorporated teaching in his professional activities for almost 15 years.
 This is his second summer as Lead Instructor for the Arts course; he loves the opportunity it provides to exercise the "right side" of his brain, and draw upon his background as a musician and creative writer.